kovasb/gamma/README.md

 ## Design Goals

+Metaprogramming shaders has been done badly many times.
+The most common solutions are to program against a dataflow graph, or to transpile from a crippled version of the host language.
+These approaches fail to provide a foundation for users to create their own abstractions.
+They are effectively frameworks.
+This can be seen in practice in the derth of interopable graphics libraries.

-Gamma is a style of metaprogramming tailored and restricted to this particular domain.
-The most important feature of this domain is that shaders are essentially pure functions, which allows us to semantically represent them as compositions of expressions with no intermediary variables.
+By fixing the problem at the root, a ecosystem of interopable libraries can emerge.
+Gamma's insight is that shaders are pure functions, which allows us to represent them as compositions of expressions, with no variables or binding on the inside.
+Composing such expressions is then just a matter of vanilla Clojure programming of data-oriented GLSL expressions.

-With this in mind, Gamma's design mitigates complexities commonly associated with metaprogramming:
+It is nevertheless a form of metaprogramming, the complexity of which Gamma mitigages in the following ways:

+- Everything is data
 - No macros, special "def" forms
-- Clear separation of Clojure code versus Gamma code
-- No binding forms, user variables in Gamma code
+- No binding forms, user variables in GLSL code
+- Clear separation of Clojure code versus GLSL code
-- Trivial to use of all Clojure's affordaces (defn, let, protocols, multimethods, etc)
+- Worry-free use of all Clojure's affordaces (defn, let, protocols, multimethods, etc)

-Gamma doesn't require macros, data-flow programming, or attempt to transpile something that "looks like clojure" into GLSL.
-It aims to minimize magic and maximize simplicity, so programing with Gamma is just vanilla Clojure programming.
-Its only goal is to make the fundamental constructs of GLSL composable, so as to enable others to write higher-order graphics libraries in Clojure.

 ## Basic Usage